|

 Grade II listed.

-For old St. Helen, see Rudgeway, on the
+For old St. Helen, see Rudgeway, below.
+The Methodist Church

 stands on Wolfridge Ride, off Greenhill Road at ST 6325 8784. © Graeme